download the brief

 11. Figure 7 shows four adjusted margins plots, all derived from one weighted logit regression model that predicts support for a tax increase based on respondent age, gender, education, political party, education×party interaction, and the amount of increase (5 to 40 cents) specified in that person’s survey interview.

-12. Age effects are not significant, but gender, education, and party effects are—as determined by statistics in the logit regression analysis.
+12. Age effects are not significant, but gender, education, and party effects are—as determined by t statistics in the logit regression analysis.

 13. This difference is statistically significant, as are others involving party or ideological comparisons of the infrastructure responses shown in Figure 2.